smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 👍 Requirements
 >
-> This tutorial assumes some basic knowledge around Ethereum and writing and deploying smart contracts.
-If you're brand new to smart contract development, we recommend working through our [The Basics: Data Feeds](../beginners-tutorial/) tutorial before this one.
+> This tutorial assumes that you have basic knowledge about Ethereum and writing and deploying smart contracts.
+If you are new to smart contract development, start with [The Basics: Data Feeds](../beginners-tutorial/) tutorial before starting this tutorial.

 <p>
   https://www.youtube.com/watch?v=JqZWariqh5s